WandersonAlves/create-node-ms/README.md

 # clean-node-ms (Under construction)

-A optionated group of boilerplates to help you build nice micro-services :bowtie:
+A optionated group of templates to help you build nice micro-services :bowtie:

 Currently has only a node template (`template-node-ms`), but in the future we'll have: